-It’s worth mentioning that one of the easiest ways to learn face pilates is by downloading this nifty Face Pilates App developed by Studio Australia Barcelona.
-Studio Australia Barcelona also has its own video playlist where they demonstrate techniques and how to do them correctly, as shown below.
+It’s worth mentioning that one of the easiest ways to learn face pilates is by downloading this finding apps online where they demonstrate techniques and how to do them correctly, as shown below.

 By the way—Studio Australia Barcelona is not associated with us whatsoever, we just love their content!